 Due to the infrequent and brief encounters with the Southern Residents, historical data was used for most of the study data.
 This data was obtained from Dr. Otis at the Lime Kiln lighthouse.

 The behavioral data I obtained was taken from spreadsheets spanning 2001 to 2008.
 The behavioral data was taken only when the whales were inside a pre-designated study area in front of the lighthouse.
-Behavioral data, and sometimes, acoustic data recordings would begin when the whales entered the study area and end when they left the study area.
+Behavioral data, and sometimes, acoustic recordings would begin when the whales entered the study area and end when they left the study area.
 For every observation period the number of whales were counted and the occurrence of a turnaround (North to South and vice versa) was noted; the time of turnaround was also noted on many of the spreadsheets, more reliably so in more recent years due to the time of turn around being perceived as more important.
 The behavior (only milling and traveling), surface active behaviors and many other columns not pertinent to my research were recorded as well.

 The acoustic data from Lime Kiln was collected from 2001 to 2008 from various hydrophones maintained by The Whale Museum.
-The recorders’ sampling rate was 44.1 kHz.
+The recorders’ sampling rate was 44.1 kHz and hydrophones had adequate frequency response to record killer whale calls.
 Recordings were stored on an external hard drive as .wav files labeled using a year_month_day_hour_minute_second model so as to keep track of the start time for each.
-These recordings were taken sporadically throughout the years so only some of the behavioral data had correlating recordings.
+These recordings were taken sporadically throughout the years so only some of the behavioral data had corresponding audio recordings.

-Additionally I collected my own dataa 42’ electric motor powered catamaran named Gato Verde which was used as a mobile research platform for orca observation.
+Additionally I collected my own data from a 42’ electric motor powered catamaran named Gato Verde which was used as a mobile research platform for orca observation.
 Data was taken among the San Juan Islands, the waters which the Southern Residents frequent most often during summer.
-During observation times the Gato Verde was kept at least 100m from the orcas when traveling parallel to them and 400m from the path of the whales at all times as suggested by the Whale Watch Guidelines.
+During observation times, the Gato Verde was kept at least 100m from the orcas when traveling parallel to them and 400m from the path of the whales at all times as suggested by the Whale Watch Guidelines.

 Acoustic Study